cathylouie/Drone_Delivery/README.md

 4. Security of the drone should also be considered carefully.
 After a drone arrives at the delivery address coordinates, there should be a way to ensure that there is a suitable landing area and that the correct customer is there to receive the delivery.
 The following is a vision of my landing procedure.
 The use of a Quick Response (QR) code for a landing pad was inspired by the numerous return shipping labels (with QR codes) I had to print out for my husband's shoes.

-a.
-Prior to despatch of the drone, a phone call, email or text (or all three communication methods) indicating that the dispatch has occurred and estimated time of arrival (ETA) will be sent to the customer.
+  4.1 Prior to despatch of the drone, a phone call, email or text (or all three communication methods) indicating that the dispatch has occurred and estimated time of arrival (ETA) will be sent to the customer.

-b.
-A QR code will be emailed to the customer, which the customer will print out to use as a landing pad.
+  4.2 A QR code will be emailed to the customer, which the customer will print out to use as a landing pad.
 Instructions will be provided to the customer as to the optimal placement of the QR landing pad (i.e., no power lines, trees, etc.  that may interfere with the drone's flight path).

-c.
-Shortly before the ETA, the customer will receive an email or text message indicating that the drone will be arriving shortly and that the customer needs to place the QR landing pad in an appropriate location and wait for the drone to arrive.
+  4.3 Shortly before the ETA, the customer will receive an email or text message indicating that the drone will be arriving shortly and that the customer needs to place the QR landing pad in an appropriate location and wait for the drone to   arrive.

-d.
-Upon arrival at the delivery address coordinates, the drone will seek out the QR code landing pad with its onboard high resolution camera.
+  4.4 Upon arrival at the delivery address coordinates, the drone will seek out the QR code landing pad with its onboard high resolution camera.
 If the drone sees the correct QR code, it will complete its landing on the QR landing pad and the customer can unload the product (rubber duckies).
 However, if the drone cannot detect the right QR code or cannot locate the QR code, then it will fly in a circular search pattern for 3 minutes.
 After 3 minutes, if it cannot detect the QR code, then it will return to the delivery center and an email or text indicating a missed delivery will be sent to the customer.